Recently in Music Category

 Don't get me wrong; I like Toby Keith and a lot of his music.
 And there's really nothing new under the sun, especially in the music world.
 But I find it hard to believe that Keith wasn't strongly influenced by Keen's song, which was written decades earlier, and which any serious fan of modern country music will be familiar with.
 It would have been great if Keith had at least sent a nod in the direction of Keen/Ely when he described how his version came to be (scroll down to Product Description).
 After all, he'll make about a thousand times more money on it than either of those guys did.

-I also don't subscribe to the Everything That Comes Out of Nashville is Crap theory of country music, although some guys can make a pretty convincing and entertaining case for that.
+I also don't subscribe to the Everything That Comes Out of Nashville is Crap theory of country music.
 But things like this do tend to foster an us-vs-them attitude.

 Oh, and in case you're interested, here's REK performing the song his own self: